 VGCS_ASSIGNMENT_RESULT: Acknowledgement message from the affected BSC in answer to the assignment requests.
 If the assignment is not successful, a VGCS_ASSIGNMENT_FAILURE message shall be sent instead.

+In case of AoIP this message shall contain AoIP Transport layer address, call identifier and speech codec information.